Help Desk: http://www.ucl.ac.uk/ras/portico/helpdesk

 Susanne Kord has received numerous awards for her writing, among them two book awards, one award for Best Article (2011), one Honourable Mention, an award for her poetry, and the Brentano-Preis awarded by the Freie Universität Berlin in 1997 for 'outstanding achievements in the advancement of women and knowledge of women's history'.
 She has served as Editor, among others, of The Lessing Yearbook, The German Quarterly, and the Publications of the English Goethe Society, and guest-edited German Life and Letters.

 Susanne Kord has recently completed a book on evil children in international horror movies since the 1950s.
-The book, entitled Guilt Trips: Evil Children in Horror Films (And Why They're Out to Get You) is due out with McFarland in November 2016.
-She has also received a Major Research Fellowship from the Leverhulme Foundation for her new project entitled 'The Devil We Know: Crime-Writing and Propaganda in Germany's Pre-World-War Periods', to run from 2015-18.
+The book, entitled Little Horrors: How Cinema's Evil Children Play on Our Guilt is due out with McFarland in November 2016.
+She has also received a Major Research Fellowship from the Leverhulme Trust for her new project entitled 'The Devil We Know: Crime-Writing and Propaganda in Germany's Pre-World-War Periods', to run from 2015-18.

 In October 2015, Susanne Kord was elected to a Fellowship of the Royal Historical Society.